• Skip to main content

 I have baked this for Z's farewell and Aysha's kids and both times it was a hit!
 Being the host, I didn't get to relish the cake as much as I wanted to.
 So, I decided then to bake a full-on two-layered chocolate cake with chocolate frosting and more chocolates for my next birthday.
 I am not lying - F and I ate the whole cake in three days.

 Let me share how I made the best chocolate cake recipe!
-First, here are the list of ingredients you will need.
+First, here is the list of ingredients you will need.

 Ingredients